roastedroot/sqlite4j/README.md

 ## Design Decisions

-You can mostly expect to have a bheavior equal to the original [xerial/sqlite-jdbc](https://github.com/xerial/sqlite-jdbc/), there are, although, some notable differences due to the different nature of WASM.
+You can mostly expect to have a behavior equal to the original [xerial/sqlite-jdbc](https://github.com/xerial/sqlite-jdbc/), there are, although, some notable differences due to the different nature of WASM.

 ### VFS